Department of Chemical Engineering

 Doctor of Philosophy in Chemical Engineering

 Engr.
-Mark Emile H. Punzalan, MS
+Mark Emile H. Punzalan, MSc

 Master of Science in Food Science